BWOil/BankingAppConsole/README.md

   - Improved User Experience: Applications feel more responsive and smooth to users.
 - **Implementation Details**:
 <p align="left">
+  In the program, the `async` keyword in `GetAndSaveCustomer` marks the method as asynchronous, making it return a `Task`.
+The `await` keyword is used with `client.GetStringAsync(Url)`, allowing the program to asynchronously wait for the HTTP request to complete before continuing, without blocking the execution thread.
   <img src="Async-await/img/Async-await-example.png" alt="Image"/>
   <img src="Async-await/img/calling GetAndSaveCustomer by using await1.png" alt="Image"/>
   <img src="Async-await/img/calling GetAndSaveCustomer by using await2.png" alt="Image"/>